 DHM has been used for thousands of years in traditional Asian medicine, where it was used to treat various health conditions.

 In the past few years, DHM has gained popularity as an anti-hangover supplement.

 Dihydromyricetin (DHM) is a natural compound extracted from the Japanese raisin tree.
 It's been used for centuries as a health supplement in many Asian countries, but it has only recently started gaining popularity in the West.

-It is commonly used as a supplement to help with alcohol withdrawal and hangovers, but there are many other potential uses for this supplement.
+While it is commonly used as a supplement to help with alcohol withdrawal and hangovers, there are many other potential uses and DHM benefits for this kind of supplement.
 Some of the main uses for DHM is to help with hangover symptoms like nausea, dizziness, headaches, vomiting and fatigue.

 DHM has many other beneficial properties including anti-inflammatory, anti-oxidant, neuroprotective, free radical protection, liver protection, anxiolytic (reduce anxiety), cognitive enhancement, improved high altitude performance, normalize blood sugar levels, and metabolism regulating effects.

 Dihydromyricetin (DHM) is a supplement that helps to enhance alcohol absorption.
 It works by inhibiting the enzyme ADH (alcohol dehydrogenase), which is responsible for metabolizing alcohol in your bloodstream.
 It works by triggering the liver to produce more ethanol-eating enzymes, including alcohol dehydrogenase (ADH) and acetaldehyde dehydrogenase (ALDH).
 That is to say, it speeds up the liver's ability to metabolize alcohol.

 In addition, DHM is getting popular in sports circles because of the fatigue recovery and improvement exercise performance ability.